MineralsCloud/qe-demystify/`space_group` vs `ibrav`.md

 With `space_group` specified, `nat` should be the number of inequivalent atoms, that is, the atoms in an asymmetric unit.
-The `ATOMIC_POSITIONS` card should have option `crystal_sg` and also list inequivalent atoms.
+The `ATOMIC_POSITIONS` card should have option `crystal_sg` and also list inequivalent atoms (not atoms in the primitive cell).
 The outputs, generated atoms and symmetry operations, are those in the primitive cell.
 So it may have fewer atoms and symmetry operations than what ITA lists and what Vesta, etc., generates.